 Conducting a CHS self-assessment is the first step organisations should take when committing to work in line with the Nine Commitments of the Core Humanitarian Standard (CHS).
-The self-assessment tool provides guidance and advice for organisations going through such an exercise, as well as templates allowing them to collect information, document evidence, and present results.
+The CHS assessment tool provides guidance and advice for organisations going through such an exercise, as well as through a peer-review exercise.
+It also provides templates allowing them to collect information, document evidence, and present results.
 At the end of this exercise, organisations undergoing a self-assessment will have a comprehensive picture of their strengths and weaknesses, and a solid basis to focus resources where they are most needed.
 After the exercise is repeated, organisations will also be able to measure progress and the impact of capacity development efforts.
 Self-assessments are meant to identify and recognise good practice as much as they can help identify and address issues, and are intended to be a learning tool.

 To support a process of continuous quality improvement, a self-assessment needs to feed into the design, implementation and monitoring of an improvement plan.